 Complication: It was struggling to compete with larger companies.

-Outcome expectation: If you did not find a way to differentiate your brand, the business would lose further market share.
+Outcome expectation: If you do not find a way to differentiate your brand, the business will lose further market share.

 Remedial action: Your goal was to develop and implement a new marketing campaign to attract customers and revitalize the business.
 You researched market trends, conducted customer interviews, and designed a unique, riskier marketing campaign targeting a specific demographic.
 You hired two new people to execute your strategy and also created a contingency plan in case the campaign did not resonate with the audience.